Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Cascade Creek acts as the primary lifeblood for Lower Cascade, making it a cornerstone of the South East Coast (NSW) network.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-The South East Coast (NSW) region relies heavily on the seasonal inflows captured here.
+Managing the flow from the Cascade Creek ensures that downstream agricultural zones receive consistent supply.
+Catchment dynamics in the South East Coast (NSW) are deeply influenced by the retention capacity of Lower Cascade.

 Agricultural & Economic Significance

-Beyond standard municipal supply, Lower Cascade is a vital asset for the regional agricultural economy in New South Wales.
+Agriculture in the surrounding areas of New South Wales depends heavily on the water security provided by Lower Cascade.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 0 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context